-The Royal Canin Medium Dog Food product line includes eight dry recipes, six claimed to meet AAFCO nutrient profiles for adult maintenance and two for growth (Puppy).
+The Royal Canin Medium Dog Food product line includes eight dry recipes, six claimed to meet AAFCO nutrient profiles for adult maintenance and two recipes for growth (puppies)..

 The following is a list of recipes available at the time of this review.